 The Infectious Disease Fellowship Program at the University of Utah School of Medicine is a 2-year ACGME accredited clinical and research training program.

-During the two year program, fellows get a well rounded clinical education in general infectious diseases, HIV, immunocompromised hosts, transplant infectious diseases, epidemiology, and antibiotic stewardship at University of Utah Health Center and LDS hospitals.
+During the two year program, fellows get a well-rounded clinical education in general infectious diseases, HIV, immunocompromised hosts, transplant infectious diseases, epidemiology, and antibiotic stewardship at University of Utah Health Center (UUHC), the Salt Lake City Veterans Affairs Medical Center (VAMC), and LDS hospitals.
 They also are trained to embark on a fruitful research career.

 Our core program includes:

 |12 Months||Consultation in Infectious Diseases||UUHC, VAMC, LDS hospitals|

 |1/2 day||Elective Clinic||2nd year|

 Available electives include:

 Our fellows also learn about antibiotic stewardship and de-escalation as well as using antibiotics wisely.
 The second year is mainly spent exploring either clinical or bench research with their chosen mentor.

 Some fellows elect to add an MPH or microbiology fellowship after their Infectious Disease Fellowship training.
 Several fellows have also applied and have been encouraged to go on the 9 week Peru Gorgas course in Geographic Medicine and Tropical Diseases in their second year.